gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 ## Getting started with Gatsby 1.0

-Gatsby 1.0 is still in alpha so I don't yet recommend using it yet for casual use.
+Gatsby 1.0 is still in alpha so I don't recommend it yet for casual use.
 If you don't mind some growth pains and diving it to fix bugs and add features, Gatsby 1.0 is mostly feature-complete now and can be used to build real sites.